katydid/parser/decisions/hint.md

 (Tree (KeyStr "a") (Tree (KeyInt 1) Empty)) `Concat` (Tree (KeyStr "b") (Tree (KeyInt 2) Empty))
 ```

-If we need to support lists, we need to add a new operator without a KeyPattern.
+If we need to support lists, we need to add a new operator without a `KeyPattern`.
 For argument sake, let us call that `Elem`.

 Given the following JSON: